kopia/kopia/site/content/docs/Repositories/_index.md

         --credentials-file="<where-you-have-stored-the-json-key-file>"
 ```

+There are also various other options (such as [actions](../docs/advanced/actions/)) you can change or enable -- see the [help docs](../reference/command-line/common/repository-create-gdrive/) for more information.

+You will be asked to enter the repository password that you want.
+Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

 If you view your folder on Google Drive, you should see that Kopia has created the skeleton of the repository with a `kopia.repository` file and a couple of others.
 Kopia will store all the files for your snapshots in this folder.

 ### Connecting to Repository